Formation of "Blanets" from Dust Grains around the Supermassive Black Holes in Galaxies: Models

 The Eddington ratio is assumed to be $\gamma_{Edd} = 0.01$.
 The AGN bolometric luminosity is then $L_{bol} = 1.3 \times 10^{42} {\rm erg}\, {\rm s}^{-1} M_{BH} / (10^6 M_\odot)$.
 The X-ray luminosity of the AGN, which is used to determine the snowline radius, $L_X = 0.1 L_{bol}$.
 This can be attributed to the fact that the UV flux from the accretion disk is attenuated in the dense circumnuclear disk.

 The snowline for $a_d = 0.1 \, \mu m$,

 Therefore, it is expected that the dust in the most part of the circumnuclear disk is icy.
-We assume $T_{ice} = 170$ K. We solve the governing equations (\S 2.2.4) between $r =0.1$ pc and 200 pc with 600 grid cells.
+We assume $T_{ice} = 170$ K. The dust to gas mass ratio is assumed as $f_{dg} = 0.01$.
+We solve the governing equations (\S 2.2.4) between $r =0.1$ pc and 200 pc with 600 grid cells.